raspberrypilearning/dress-for-the-weather/worksheet.md

 	 'wind': {'deg': 145.004, 'speed': 2.47}}
 	 ```

-    It will be different for you, as you're accessing the weather forecast at a different time.
+    It will be different for you, as you are accessing the weather forecast at a different time.

 1. What you have here is a dictionary containing weather data.
 This dictionary has a few keys in it, but for now the most important one is `dt_txt`.
 You can look at this by typing the following: